Homicide: A Year on the Killing Streets: Latonya Wallace

 The case of Latonya Kim Wallace, an 11-year-old girl who was sexually assaulted and murdered, is perhaps the most notable case in the book.
 Tom Pellegrini was the primary detective on the case, which remains unsolved.
 The Adena Watson case in Homicide: Life on the Street was based on this case, and the travails on it of new Detective Tim Bayliss were based on Pellegrini's experiences.
 Simon described it as "the spine of the book".

 Geraldine Parrish

-A woman named Geraldine Parrish took out life insurance policies on multiple relatives, including her five husbands and a 13-year-old niece, then arranged for them to be murdered so she could collect the benefits.
+A woman named Geraldine Parrish took out life insurance policies on multiple relatives, including her five husbands and a niece, then arranged for them to be murdered so she could collect the benefits.
 She eventually pleaded guilty to four murders and was convicted of three assaults, receiving eight life sentences without parole.

 Donald Waltemeyer was the primary on this case, which played a large role in his transition from the mindset of a patrol officer to that of an investigator.
 His experiences involved two attempts to locate and exhume one of Parrish's victims, both of which ended with the wrong man being dug up.
 The case of Calpurnia Church, in the first season of Homicide: Life on the Street, was based on Parrish's crimes.